Carved Watermelon Table Topper Recipe

 - Masking tape

-- 1. Level the bottom of the watermelon by cutting off a very thin slice.
+- 1. Directions: Level the bottom of the watermelon by cutting off a very thin slice.
 Sit melon upright.

 - 2. Tear a sheet of waxed paper long enough to go around the melon.
 Trace the scallop pattern onto the entire length of waxed paper, repeating as needed.